The resource theory of causal influence and knowledge of causal influence: The Resource Theory of Knowledge of Causal Influence

-so that $|\gamma|$ is aptly described as the {\em polarization} between the causally {\em disconnected} functions in the probability distribution over functions, or simply the {\em $\Rzero{-}\Rone$ polarization}.
-It describes the bias towards either $\Rzero$ or $\Rone$ and away from the equal mixture of the two. \blk Unlike $\beta$ and $|\alpha|$, the parameter $|\gamma|$ {\em can} be increased under the free operations.
+Unlike $\beta$ and $|\alpha|$, the parameter $|\gamma|$ {\em can} be increased under the free operations.
 To increase the bias towards $\Rone$, for instance, it suffices to implement a mixture of $\Id$ and $\Rone$ via post-processing.
-However, such an operation \blk necessarily decreases the value of $\beta$ if the latter is nonzero.
+However, such an operation necessarily decreases the value of $\beta$ if the latter is nonzero.

 For example, consider a case where the starting resource has some bias towards $[\Rone]$, such as

 It is possible to sacrifice some probability of causal connection to increase the bias towards $[\Rone]$ using the free operations.
 For example, imagine that with a probability of $3/4$ we post-process with $\Id$ and with a probability of $1/4$ we post-process with $\Rone$.
 The resulting probability distribution over functions is: